-Graffitis that we are observing here are a form of unpleasant truth hitting you in the face, they are an act of rebellion.
+Graffitis that we are observing here is a form of unpleasant truth hitting you in the face, they are an act of rebellion.
 Although Netflix and Converse are heavily engaged in painting walls around Shoreditch, the street art culture is not a painting on the wall and is a bit more difficult to commodify.
 With the exception of a few “famous names”, one of the most popular among them is actually completely anonymous.
-And that becomes one of the greatest rebellion of our time – utter privacy.
+And that becomes one of the greatest rebellions of our time – utter privacy.

 It has the allure of anonymity and/or hidden identity

 One of the most expensive things in the largely data-controlled society is being invisible, anonymous, mistaken.
 Putting the strong message as being more important then the author(s) identity (or ownership of it) does help with the burden of “expectation” but it also opens this small space to navigate unseen.

 It is fresh for the product-raped eye and the soul

 I am interested in an image that can tell a thousand new images.
 In the work “Stop.
 Listen” I have also explored the option of using sound to create images in your mind.
 The visual part was narrowed down on purpose.
 It cannot be scrolled or shown as just a video.
 You have to be there to experience it.
 This is another holy grail to aspire to – being there for the “real experience”(2) is a very unique opportunity to have in the mobile mediated unrealities.
 I have even asked participants to close their eyes while navigating the “Stop.
 Listen” and let the live recorded sound create the images in their minds.

 It is funky and disobedient

 Graffiti is like an unwanted child of the “great classical art”.
 The established ones flirt with it but remain out of it.
 It is also community-based.
 It flourishes in times of revolutions.
 It is a way the cities are trying to tell us something.
 It is media art in its essence by giving a “voice” to otherwise silent walls, hallways, buildings, roads.
 It is like a map of non-conforming.